yusong0926/gNMI-multilevel-collector-demo-with-P4-int/README.md

 cd app/test-client
 python test_client.py --subscribe "p4_int" --port 7001
 ```
-test_client will subscribe to port 7001 which is the collector server, and send request for updates of path: "interfaces/ethnet/state"
+test_client will subscribe to port 7001 which is the collector server.

 Use -h to check the argument options
 ``